centreon/centreon-documentation/versioned_docs/version-20.10/reporting/widgets.md

 **Menu description**

--   Type name of groups: Separate multiple entries by a comma \",\".
+-   Type name of groups: Separate multiple entries by a comma.
--   Type the name of a host category to filter on: Separate multiple entries by a comma \",\".
+-   Type the name of a host category to filter on: Separate multiple entries by a comma.
--   Type the name of a service category to filter on: Separate multiple entries by a comma \",\".
+-   Type the name of a service category to filter on: Separate multiple entries by a comma.
 -   Retrieve data with metric name LIKE or IN?: Use this method to filter on metric name.
--   Metric name (for multiple metrics, separate them with \',\'): Type the name of the metric (if filter mode = like) or multiple metrics (if mode = IN).
+-   Metric name (for multiple metrics, separate them with a comma): Type the name of the metric (if filter mode = like) or multiple metrics (if mode = IN).
 -   Type the name of the reporting period you want to use (has to be